 Series : From Reason to Revolution 1721-1815 #56

 General - Pages : 336 | Images : 14 b/w illustrations, 50 b/w maps, 7 b/w diagrams

 Paperback - Date of Publication : October 2020 | Size : 234mm x 156mm | ISBN : 9781913118938 | Helion Book Code : HEL1220

 This book is about the formative years of the first field marshal in the Corps of Royal Engineers, John Burgoyne, and his service in the Napoleonic Wars.
 Burgoyne’s early service was in the Mediterranean, followed by service in the Iberian Peninsula from 1808-1814.
 Having built up a good relationship with Wellington, Burgoyne was selected to command the engineers in the disastrous American campaign of 1814-15.

-The previous biography of Burgoyne by his son-in-law, George Wrottesley, published nearly 150 years ago.
-This biography is flawed in a number of ways and a new interpretation will help our understanding of this officer and present a different view on some of the key events during the Peninsular War.
+The previous biography of Burgoyne by his son-in-law, George Wrottesley, was published nearly 150 years ago and is flawed in a number of ways.
+This new interpretation will help our understanding of this officer and present a different view on some of the key events during the Peninsular War.